 The BlueFire Data Adapter is an electronic device that connects to your truck or motorhome's on-board computers (ECU/ECMs) and transmits information wirelessly to the BlueFire App (Trucks or Motorhomes).
 The Adapter is constructed of industrial grade materials, will withstand abuse, and is weather resistant.
 It currently communicates with the following ECU/ECMs but has the capability to add others:

 - Cab (Body)

 - ABS Brakes

-What types of trucks does it work with?
+What types of trucks and motorhomes does it work with?

-The Adapter plugs into the diagnostic port of any Class 3 through 8 heavy duty truck that supports the J1939 and J1708 formats using either the 9 pin or 6 pin Deutsch plug.
-The Adapter also supports the new 500K CAN bus.
+The Adapter plugs into the diagnostic port of any Class 3 through 8 heavy duty truck or a Class A motorhome that supports the J1939 and J1708 formats using either the 9 pin or 6 pin Deutsch plug.
+The Adapter also supports the new 500K CAN bus (green connector).

 How do I plug it in?

 The Adapter has a locking ring connector intended to keep the Adapter in place during operation of the vehicle.
 It is designed to be plugged in and stay plugged in.
 To plug in the Adapter, align it with the diagnostic port and rotate the adapter slowly until it drops into place.
 It won't drop very far.
 Then rotate the locking ring while pushing on the Adapter.
 When the locking ring finds an opening, the Adapter will slide all the way into the port.
 Push on the Adapter and twist the locking ring so that it locks in place.

 For those who want to use the Adapter on multiple vehicles (eg. maintenance personnel) and find the locking ring a nuisance, modifications can be made to the plug by cutting the ring off or filing down the three nipples inside the ring.
 While this will not void your warranty, you will incur a cost if you return it.

 I see that the Adapter has multiple colored LEDs.
 What do the colors mean?